Acacia acinacea

 Sticky Hop-bush

-Description: Hardy spreading or erect shrub up to 4 m.
+Description: Hardy spreading or erect shrub up to 4 m high and 3m wide.
 Sticky bright green leaves.
 Flowers insignificant.
 Colourful pink or red fruit like hops in spring.
 Quite fast growing.
 Long-lived to around 30 years.

 Cultivation: Prefers full sun or part shade and well-drained soil.
 Drought tolerant and moderately frost tolerant.